A Guide to Saint-Tropez’s Beach Clubs

 A small glossary that will allow you to enjoy the St. Tropez beach clubs to their fullest:

-Moules Frites: mussels with a side of skinny french fries
+- Moules Frites: mussels with a side of skinny french fries.

-À la Piscine: Champagne served on the rocks
+- À la Piscine: Champagne served on the rocks.

-Granadine: alcohol-free drink with strawberry or sour black cherry syrup diluted with water and ice
+- Granadine: alcohol-free drink with strawberry or sour black cherry syrup diluted with water and ice.

-Caffè Gourmet: a taste of a selection of desserts by the chef (there are always macarons included)
+- Caffè Gourmet: a taste of a selection of desserts by the chef (there are always macarons included).

-Tarte Tropézienne: a brioche filled with a mix of vanilla and lemon cream
+- Tarte Tropézienne: a brioche filled with a mix of vanilla and lemon cream.

 There are water sports aplenty to enjoy on Pampelonne.
 Jet skiing, windsurfing, paddle boarding are all available at kiosks dotted all the way along the beach.
+Check out our guide to the best places for water sports on the French Riviera.

-When to go & Things to Note
+When To Go & Things to Note

 During the summer months of July and August, the public beach can become busy and crowded.
 Your beach towel may overlap that of your neighbor’s but if you are prepared to walk, you should be able to find a more spacious plot.